-Policy GSRE13 Landscape character
+Policy GSRE 12 Landscape character

-Development proposals within the open landscape should respect and enhance the special landscape characteristics of Garforth in line with the Leeds Landscape Assessment and Policy LAND 2
+Development proposals within the open landscape should respect and enhance the special landscape character of Garforth

-- a) Developments which propose the removal of existing trees and hedgerows will only be supported when: - i.
-It can be demonstrated there is no alternative to removal - ii.
-Only the minimum amount of hedgerow is removed consistent with the planning approval granted by LCC.
-This may be amended following the adoption of the Local Plan Update - iii.
-An equal or larger amount of hedgerow is reinstated either elsewhere on the site or at the nearest practicable location in Garforth which will be decided in conjunction with an appropriate local organisation. - iv.
-Trees are replaced in accordance with the LCC Land Policy - b) Development proposals must not significantly alter or harm the key views as set out on map 21 and shown in Appendix 6. - c) Proposals for the restoration of traditional landscape features such as new woodland, hedgerows and trees will be supported. - d) The landscape features identified on Map 21 should be retained and enhanced: - i.
+- 1. Developments which propose the removal of existing trees and hedgerows should demonstrate: - i.
+There is no reasonable alternative to removal - ii.
+Only the minimum amount of hedgerow is removed - iii.
+An equal or larger amount of hedgerow is reinstated either elsewhere on the site or at the nearest practicable location in the neighbourhood area. - iv.
+Trees are replaced in accordance with the Local Plan Policy - 2.
+Development proposals should have regard to the key views as set out on map 21 and shown in Appendix 6. - 3.
+Proposals for the restoration of traditional landscape features such as new woodland, hedgerows and trees will be supported. - 4.
+The landscape features identified on Map 21 should be retained and enhanced: - i.
 The trees edging the Garforth Cliff - ii.
 The fields and hedgerows along Wakefield Road and Selby Road. - iii.
 Within the built-up area of Garforth, the hedgerows and tree planting along Lidgett Lane and the trees along Church Lane

-Policy GSRE14 Planting opportunities
+Policy GSRE 13 Planting opportunities